Trebor-Huang/history/README.md

 ## Recent updates

-- (Ongoing) Models for dependent types
+- Basics of category with families
 - Explanation of coherence problem
 - Rewritten introduction for locally cartesian closed categories